HappyLabz/happylabz.github.io/LongWallace001_ES.md

 ### Test Eleven
 * Sell when the price hits the middle line of the 20p bollinger
-* Stoploss is 3 points
+* Trailing Stop is 3 points
 * Results:
 ```
 Total Trades: 6